Healthy Homes Assessment Tamatea

 Rental Property Home Assessments Tamatea

-Areas of rental properties that are impacted with the Healthy Homes Standard in Tamatea include each:
+The areas of rental property that are affected with Health Homes Standards.
+Healthy Homes Standards in Tamatea include each:

 • Dining Room